 Laboratory safety is an everyday assignment.
 Being safe in the lab is a top priority.
-The importance of safety in the laboratory will be reviewed on the first day of lab.
-Any unsafe behavior, intentional or not, will be noted and may be cause for dismissal from the class.
-Under NO circumstance are shorts and sandals allowed in the laboratory.
+The importance of safety in the laboratory will be reviewed on the first day of class.
+Any unsafe behavior, intentional or not, will be noted and may result in dismissal from the class.
+Under no circumstance are shorts and sandals allowed in the laboratory.

 You will be dismissed from the laboratory if you are not wearing appropriate protective clothing.
 For your protection, safety goggles with indirect ventilation and an ANSI minimum rating of Z87 must be worn at all times in the laboratory.
-One warning will be issued to any student that is observed wearing their goggles on their forehead, hanging them around their neck, etc. instead of wearing over their eyes. if the warning is disregarded, expulsion from the lab and a zero on the lab work may result.

-Latex gloves will be provided for those experiments using chemicals that are hazardous to skin.
+One warning will be issued to any student who is observed wearing their goggles on their forehead, hanging them around their neck, or otherwise not wearing them over their eyes.
+If the warning is disregarded, expulsion from the lab and a zero on the lab work may result.
+Latex gloves will be provided for those experiments using hazardous chemicals to the skin.